What Is XXXX Beer? Australia's Pride And Joy Explained

 The history of XXXX beer

-It didn't take long for the beer to become popular in Queensland.
+It didn't take long for XXXX beer to become popular in Queensland.
 However, the brand struggled to get its beer to more dry and hot areas of Australia.
 Enter Alhois 'Bill' Leitner, XXXX's new master brewer.
-Bill, who brought with him a working history in Germany and Austria, found a new way to clean the brew vessels.
+Leitner, who brought with him a working history in Germany and Austria, found a new way to clean the brew vessels.
 This solved the transport problem that plagued XXXX so that it could reach the rest of the country.
 Leitner also introduced XXXX Bitter, a brew so popular that the recipe hasn't changed since it was first sold in 1924.
-1924 was also the year the brand's mascot, Mr. Fourex, was born.
+This was also the year the brand's mascot, Mr. Fourex, was born.
 With a wink of an eye and a glass raised in the air, he's a welcome sight to Queenslanders.

 What does XXXX beer taste like?

-If you're looking to pick up a case of XXXX Beer at your local supermarket in the States, you'll be out of luck.
+If you're looking to pick up a case of XXXX beer at your local grocery store in the States, you'll be out of luck.
 The company exclusively sells its beer in Australia.
-Despite its popularity, reviews of the beer are less than stellar.
+Despite its popularity, however, reviews of the beer are less than stellar.
 One reviewer on Beer Advocate calls XXXX Gold "forgettable neutral" while another calls it "nice to try, once."
 It has an average rating of 2.48 out of 5.
-RateBeer.com gives it an overall rating of 1.88 out of 5.
-One reviewer calls it "bready with some spice" and another says "refreshing, but nothing special."
+RateBeer gives it an overall rating of 1.88 out of 5 and reviews range from "bready with some spice" to "refreshing, but nothing special."

 The company currently makes seven beer varieties: XXXX Gold with an alcohol content of 3.5%, XXXX Bitter with an alcohol content of 4.4%, XXXX Dry with an alcohol content of 4.2%, Summer Bright Lager with an alcohol content of 4%, Summer Bright Lime with an alcohol content of 4%, Summer Bright Mango with an alcohol content of 4%, and XXXX Zero, a non-alcoholic beer.